Frame story: Single story

 When there is a single story, the frame story is used for other purposes – chiefly to position the reader's attitude toward the tale.
 This can be done in a variety of ways.

 Casting doubt on the narrator

 A common reason to frame one story is to draw attention to the narrator's unreliability.
-By explicitly making the narrator a character within the frame story, the writer distances him or herself from the narrator.
+By explicitly making the narrator a character within the frame story, the writer distances themself from the narrator.
 The writer may characterize the narrator to cast doubt on the narrator's truthfulness, as when in P. G. Wodehouse's stories of Mr. Mulliner, Mulliner is made a fly fisherman, a person who is expected to tell tales of unbelievably large fish.
 The movie Amadeus is framed as a story that an old Antonio Salieri tells to a young priest, because the movie is based more on stories Salieri told about Mozart than on historical fact.